Uncharted 3: Drake's Deception: Plot

-Two years after the events of the previous game, treasure hunters Nathan "Nate" Drake (Nolan North) and Victor "Sully" Sullivan (Richard McGonagle) meet with Talbot (Robin Atkin Downes) in London, who is interested in purchasing Nate's ring, inherited from Sir Francis Drake.
+Two years after the events of the previous game, treasure hunters Nathan "Nate" Drake (Nolan North) and Victor "Sully" Sullivan (Richard McGonagle) meet with Talbot (Robin Atkin Downes) in London, who desires to purchase Nate's ring, inherited from Sir Francis Drake.
 The duo accuses Talbot of using counterfeit banknotes, and a fight ensues.
 They are subdued by Talbot's cohort, Charlie Cutter (Graham McTavish), and Talbot's employer, Katherine Marlowe (Rosalind Ayres), who steals Drake's ring.
 Cutter shoots Nate and Sully.

-20 years earlier, a teenage Nate (Billy Unger) searches a museum in Cartagena, Colombia for the ring.
+A flashback shows that twenty years prior, a teenage Nate (Billy Unger) searches a museum in Cartagena, Colombia for the ring.
 He sees Sully working with Marlowe to retrieve it.
-Nate is caught by Marlowe and her henchmen, but Sully rescues him and takes him on as his protégé.
+Nate is chased by Marlowe and her henchmen, but Sully rescues him and takes him on as his protégé.

-In the present, Nate and Sully are unharmed; Cutter is an ally working with them.
-With the help of Chloe Frazer (Claudia Black), the group traces Marlowe to an underground library.
+Back in the present, Nate and Sully are unharmed; Cutter is an ally working with them and merely pretended to shoot them fatally.
+With the help of Chloe Frazer (Claudia Black), the group traces Marlowe to an underground library, where it is discovered that the ring was a fake.
 They retrieve a map of Francis Drake's voyage to Arabia, having been commissioned by Queen Elizabeth I to find the lost city of Ubar.
 Clues to its location lie in Crusader crypts in a French chateau and a Syrian citadel.
 Nate and Sully locate the chateau and find one half of an amulet, but are ambushed by Talbot and his henchmen, who take the amulet and set the chateau on fire.
-Nate and Sully escape.
+Nate and Sully barely escape.

-In Syria, Nate and Sully meet Chloe and Cutter, learning that Marlowe is the head of the same order to which Francis Drake belonged.
-They find the other amulet half, revealing the next clue in Yemen, but are found by Marlowe, Talbot, and their henchmen.
+Fearing that Talbot would catch Chloe and Cutter, the duo hurry to Syria.
+They meet their allies, learning that Marlowe is the head of the same secret society to which Francis Drake belonged.
+They find the other amulet half, revealing the next clue in Yemen, but Marlowe, Talbot, and their henchmen ambush them again.
 As they escape, Cutter breaks his leg, forcing him and Chloe to back out.

 In Yemen, Nate and Sully reunite with Elena Fisher (Emily Rose), Nate's estranged wife, who helps them locate a tomb that details the location of Ubar in the Rub' al Khali desert.
-Nate is shot with a hallucinogenic dart and captured by Marlowe and Talbot.
+Nate is shot with a hallucinogenic dart and captured by Talbot and Marlowe, who steals the real ring from him.
 Marlowe has accumulated documents concerning Nate's childhood, revealing he adopted the name of Drake growing up in an orphanage.
 Talbot learns of Sully's location, and Nate chases after him.
-Nate is captured by Rameses, a pirate working for Marlowe, who claims to have captured Sully.
+However, Talbot overpowers him in a fistfight.
+Nate is then captured by Rameses, a pirate working for Marlowe, who claims to have captured Sully.
 Nate escapes and searches for Sully on Rameses' ship.
-He discovers that Rameses lied and inadvertently sinks the ship.
-Nate escapes, and Rameses drowns.
+He discovers that Rameses lied - Sully having been absent - and inadvertently sinks the ship.
+Nate barely escapes, and all on the vessel, including Rameses, drown.